HughP/dnj-corpus/Readme.md

 ## Sections

+Corpora in Languages

 Writing System Descriptions

-Text Input Systems and Their Descriptions
+Text Input Systems and their Descriptions

 Tools for:
  * Measuring diacritic density and tone melodies
  * Text character counting
  * Converting or Transforming Text
-Corpora in Languages